iotcube/API/README.md

 About
 -----
-This document and code is authored and maintained by Seunghoon Woo and Gangmo Seong.
+This document and code is authored and maintained by Seunghoon Woo (Whitebox) and Gangmo Seong (Blackbox).
 >seunghoonwoo@<span></span>korea.ac.kr

 >geldkang@<span></span>naver.com